sripberger/csc-tools/README.md

 more severe.
 The key thing to take away here is that lower is better, and higher is worse.

-- The `minimumCollisionScore` is based on the total number of players in each region.
+- The `minCollisionScore` is based on the total number of players in each region.
 It represents the absolute smallest `collisionScore` that can possibly be reached by shifting players around.
-Ideally, we'd like our `collisionScore` and our `minimumCollisionScore` to be the same.
+Ideally, we'd like our `collisionScore` and our `minCollisionScore` to be the same.
 This will not *necessarily* be possible without moving players outside of their ranks, but `csc-tools` will get as close as it possibly can when we run the `solve` tool later.